MYR Group (MYRG)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, MYR Group grew its sales at a solid 9.7% compounded annual growth rate.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last five years, MYR Group grew its sales at a solid 10.2% compounded annual growth rate.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
 MYR Group’s recent performance shows its demand has slowed as its revenue was flat over the last two years.

 We can dig further into the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-MYR Group’s backlog reached $2.66 billion in the latest quarter and averaged 2.8% year-on-year declines over the last two years.
-Because this number is lower than its revenue growth, we can see the company hasn’t secured enough new orders to maintain its growth rate in the future.
+MYR Group’s backlog reached $2.82 billion in the latest quarter and averaged 5.4% year-on-year growth over the last two years.
+Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
+This could imply elevated demand for MYR Group’s products and services but raises concerns about capacity constraints.

-Looking ahead, sell-side analysts expect revenue to grow 6% over the next 12 months.
-While this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 7.5% over the next 12 months, an improvement versus the last two years.
+This projection is above the sector average and suggests its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

-MYR Group’s gross profit margin came in at 11.8% this quarter, marking a 3.1 percentage point increase from 8.7% in the same quarter last year.
-MYR Group’s full-year margin has also been trending up over the past 12 months, increasing by 2.8 percentage points.
+MYR Group’s gross profit margin came in at 11.4% this quarter, up 1.1 percentage points year on year.
+MYR Group’s full-year margin has also been trending up over the past 12 months, increasing by 3 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin